Guide · Last updated 2 June 2026

 Moorish Castle: 14th Century and Still Standing

-The Tower of Homage is the most visible surviving piece of Gibraltar's Islamic period and you will see it from almost everywhere in Gibraltar -- a square medieval tower halfway up the Rock, slightly orange-brown in colour, unmissable once you know what you are looking at.
+The Tower of Homage is the most visible surviving piece of Gibraltar's Islamic period.
+A square medieval tower halfway up the Rock, slightly orange-brown in colour, unmissable once you know what you are looking at.

-The castle dates primarily from the 14th century, built during Nasrid rule from Granada.
+The first castle on this site dates to 1160 AD.
+The current Tower of Homage was rebuilt in 1333 during Nasrid rule from Granada.
 It was the seat of the Moorish governors of Gibraltar before the Spanish took the Rock in 1462.
 You can view the tower from the road below at no cost.
-The tower itself is sometimes accessible depending on the season -- check locally for current opening times.
+The tower itself is sometimes accessible depending on the season; check locally for current opening times.

 The Great Siege Tunnels and WWII Tunnels: The Highlight Nobody Skips Twice

 The Great Siege Tunnels are what most people do not expect.
-You walk through the actual Rock -- the air is cold, it is slightly claustrophobic, and it is genuinely brilliant.
-Do not skip them to save time on the cable car queue.
+You walk through the actual Rock: the air is cold, slightly claustrophobic, and genuinely brilliant.
+Do not skip them to save time.

 The Great Siege Tunnels were blasted and chiselled into the northern face of the Rock during the Great Siege of Gibraltar (1779 to 1783), when British and Hanoverian troops were besieged by Spanish and French forces for over three years.
+Work began on 25 May 1782 under Sergeant Major Henry Ince.
 The tunnels gave the garrison a way to mount artillery on the Rock face that would otherwise have been inaccessible.
+Around 300 metres of original tunnel survive.

 The WWII Tunnels are a different scale entirely.
-Over 50 kilometres of tunnels were dug into the Rock between 1939 and 1945, creating an underground city capable of housing an entire garrison with supplies for a sixteen-month siege.
+Around 55 kilometres of tunnels were dug into the Rock between 1939 and 1945, creating an underground city capable of housing 16,000 troops with supplies for a sixteen-month siege.
 The tunnels held hospitals, bakeries, a power station, ammunition stores, and operation rooms.
+General Eisenhower used them as headquarters for Operation Torch in 1942.

-Temperature inside the tunnels stays around 16 degrees year-round -- bring a light layer even in summer.
+Temperature inside stays around 16 degrees year-round.
+Bring a light layer even in summer.
 Guided tours are available and add real context.

-Both the Great Siege Tunnels and the WWII Tunnels are included in the Upper Rock Nature Reserve ticket.
+Both tunnel systems are included in the Upper Rock Nature Reserve ticket.
 Do the tunnels first, then St Michael's Cave.
 By that point you have had the full underground Gibraltar experience.

 St Michael's Cave: Underground Gibraltar

-St Michael's Cave is a natural cavern system deep inside the Upper Rock.
-The main chamber is enormous -- high ceilings, dramatic stalactite and stalagmite formations, coloured lighting that either adds atmosphere or feels slightly theme park depending on your taste, but the formations themselves are genuinely impressive regardless.
+St Michael's Cave is a natural cavern system deep inside the Upper Rock, around 300 metres above sea level.
+The main chamber is enormous: high ceilings, dramatic stalactite and stalagmite formations, and coloured lighting that either adds atmosphere or feels slightly theme park depending on your taste.
+The formations themselves are genuinely impressive regardless.

 The cave has been known about for centuries.
 During the Second World War it was earmarked as a potential hospital in the event of a major attack.
-Today, the main auditorium chamber is used for concerts and events -- the acoustics are remarkable and it holds a few hundred people.
+Today the main auditorium chamber hosts concerts and events and has been used as a live venue since the 1950s.
+The acoustics are remarkable and it holds a few hundred people.
 If there is an event on during your visit, it is worth attending.

 Going early in the morning means you often have it nearly to yourself before the tour groups arrive.